alexssh/react-hooks/README.md

 ## useTheme

 This hook makes it easy to dynamically change the appearance of your app using CSS variables.
-It gets and object of css variables as a parameter.
+It gets an object of css variables as a parameter.

 ```js
 import { useTheme } from "react-hooks-framer"